Bill of Lading

 It would help if you made sure to keep your bill of lading on hand.
 You will need it to facilitate the receiving of the vehicle at the endpoint.
 It will also have the inspection notes that you’ll want to compare to the car’s condition when dropped off to see if any damages have occurred.

 Here at Number 1 Auto Transport, we strive to ensure that all Bills of Lading that we provide are clear and easy to understand.
 We don’t want to hide behind terminology and legalese – every BOL we offer will be concise and worded so that even the first-timer can understand it!
 Once you sign that BOL, it’s set in stone.
-We will happily go over it and address any concerns you have to be satisfied with what we do and how we do it!
+We will happily go over it and address any concerns you have to satisfy what we do and how we do it!
 Reach out to Number 1 Auto Transport today to start the process to get your car, truck, SUV, or other vehicle shipped to its next destination!